gvwilson/thirdbit/fiction/in-heck/index.md

 I've been practicin'!"

 The tiger and Special Leaf exchanged looks.
-When the old tortoise spoke,
+"This isn't a story, Gumption," the old tortoise said.
-there was a hardness there that Maddy had never heard before.
+There was a hardness there that Maddy had never heard before.
-"This isn't a story, Gumption.
-Go find cover and do exactly what the Regulator tells you to."
+"You stay with Maddy and Sindy and do exactly what the Regulator says."

-The tech on his arms lit up as he pulled back his sleeves.
+The tech on his arms lit up as he rolled up his sleeves and swept his arms from side to side.
-The ground rumbled and heaved itself into a trench, waist-deep with a mounded wall in front of it.
+The ground rumbled and heaved itself into awaist-deep trench with a mounded wall in front of it.
 Special Blazes clapped him on the shoulder.
-Thoughtful touched the brim of his hat in salute and slid in, his rifle cradled in his arms.
+Thoughtful touched the brim of his hat in salute and slid in, cradling his rifle.

-Crouching behind a stand of dwarf larch trees a few moments later, still burning with shame,
-Gumption could smell dry earth under his feet, Meribeth's sweaty fur, and the soap that Mama Roo used on her children.
+Crouching behind a stand of dwarf larch trees a few moments later, Gumption could smell dry earth under his feet, Meribeth's sweaty fur, the soap that Mama Roo used on her children, and the shame boiling off his cheeks.
 The bear had a small cannon in her hands and a pair of wicked-looking hatchets on her belt.
 Her scowl told Gumption that questions wouldn't be welcome even if he had any more sensible than,
-"will we be aright?"
+"Are we gonna be aright?"

 The flying bots' rotors whined and then shrieked as they dove at the camp.
 Bright sparks danced across their bellies.